 Pokhara has a seaside holiday vibe even though it only sits on a lake.
 Despite this it was very hot when we were there.
-We didn’t do much besides taking a taxi up to the World Peace Temple which was an average attraction.
+We didn’t do much besides search for places to eat in Pokhara and taking a taxi up to the World Peace Temple, which was an average attraction.
 The other things to do in Pokhara seemed even less exciting.

-If it’s in your budget, Pokhara is one of the best destinations to go paragliding.
-Pokhara is also a popular base to arrange treks, such as to Annapurna and Poon Hill.
+If it’s in your budget, Pokhara is one of the best destinations to go paragliding and fly on an ultralight aircraft.
+Pokhara is also a popular base to arrange treks, such as to Annapurna and the 5 day Poon Hill trek.

 We stayed at Hotel Middle Path & Spa which was excellent value.
 The staff are incredibly nice and the rooms and bathrooms are huge.
 The only disappointment was their massages which were a little weak and unprofessional (no aircon and staff talking to each other).